Tahmeerpasha/E-commerce/README.md

-# E-commerce
+# E-Commerce
-A E-commerce app made for selling products online.
+A E-Commerce app made for selling products online.